Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-For the study of chromosomes, short-term blood cultures are often used, as well as bone marrow cells and fibroblast cultures.
-The blood delivered to the laboratory with anticoagulant is subjected to centrifugation for precipitation of red blood cells, and leukocytes are incubated in the culture medium for 2-3 days.
-Phytohemagglutinin is added to the blood sample, as it accelerates the agglutination of erythrocytes and stimulates the division of lymphocytes.
-The most suitable phase for the study of chromosomes is the metaphase of mitosis, so colchicine is used to stop the division of lymphocytes at this stage.
-Adding this drug to the culture leads to an increase in the proportion of cells that are in metaphase, that is, at the stage of the cell cycle, when the chromosomes are best seen.
-Each chromosome replicates (produces its own copy) and after appropriate coloring is visible in the form of two chromatids attached to the centromere or central constriction.
-The cells are then treated with a hypotonic sodium chloride solution, fixed and stained.
+Short-term blood cultures, bone marrow cells, and fibroblast cultures are most often used to study chromosomes.
+Blood with an anticoagulant delivered to the laboratory is centrifuged to sediment the erythrocytes, and the leukocytes are incubated in a culture medium for 2-3 days.
+Phytohemagglutinin is added to the blood sample, as it accelerates the agglutination of erythrocytes and stimulates lymphocyte division.
+The most suitable phase for studying chromosomes is the metaphase of mitosis, so colchicine is used to stop the division of lymphocytes at this stage.
+Adding this drug to the culture leads to an increase in the proportion of cells in metaphase, that is, at the stage of the cell cycle when chromosomes are most visible.
+Each chromosome replicates (produces its own copy) and, after appropriate staining, is visible as two chromatids attached to the centromere, or central constriction.
+The cells are then treated with a hypotonic sodium chloride solution, fixed, and stained.

-For dyeing chromosomes, the Romanovsky-Giemsa dye, 2% acetaminomine or 2% acetazarine are more often used.
-They stain chromosomes entirely, uniformly (the routine method) and can be used to identify numerical anomalies of human chromosomes.
+For coloring chromosomes, Romanovsky-Giemsa dye, 2% acetcarmine or 2% acetarsein are most often used.
+They color chromosomes entirely, evenly (routine method) and can be used to detect numerical anomalies of human chromosomes.

-To obtain a detailed picture of the structure of chromosomes, identification (determination) of individual chromosomes or their segments, various methods of differential staining are used.
-The most commonly used methods are Giemsa, as well as G- and Q-bending.
-A microscopic examination of the drug along the length of the chromosome reveals a series of stained (heterochromatin) and unpainted (euchromatin) bands.
-The character of the transverse striation obtained in this case allows to identify each chromosome in the set, since the stripes alternation and their sizes are strictly individual and constant for each pair.
+To obtain a detailed picture of the chromosome structure, identify (define) individual chromosomes or their segments, various methods of differential staining are used.
+The most commonly used methods are Giemsa, as well as G- and Q-banding.
+When examining the preparation microscopy along the length of the chromosome, a number of stained (heterochromatin) and unstained (euchromatin) bands are revealed.
+The nature of the transverse striation obtained in this way allows identifying each chromosome in the set, since the alternation of bands and their sizes are strictly individual and constant for each pair.

-Metaphase plates of individual cells are photographed.
-Individual chromosomes are cut from the photographs and pasted on the sheet of paper in order; such a picture of chromosomes is called a karyotype.
+The metaphase plates of individual cells are photographed.
+Individual chromosomes are cut out from the photographs and pasted in order onto a sheet of paper; this picture of chromosomes is called a karyotype.

-The use of additional staining, as well as new methods for obtaining chromosome preparations, which allow stretching the chromosomes in length, significantly increase the accuracy of cytogenetic diagnostics.
+The use of additional staining, as well as new methods for obtaining chromosomal preparations that allow chromosomes to be stretched in length, significantly increase the accuracy of cytogenetic diagnostics.

-Each shoulder is divided into districts, and they in turn - into segments, and those and others are designated by Arabic numerals.
-The centromere of the chromosome is the starting point for the counting of regions and segments.
+Each arm is divided into regions, which in turn are divided into segments, both of which are designated by Arabic numerals.
+The centromere of the chromosome is the starting point for counting regions and segments.

-Thus, four markers are used for the topography of chromosomes: chromosome number, shoulder symbol, district number and segment number within the given region.
-For example, the record 6p21.3 means that it is a chromosome of the 6th pair, its short arm, region 21, segment 3.
-There are additional symbols, in particular pter - the end of the short arm, qter - the end of the long arm.
+Thus, four labels are used for chromosome topography: chromosome number, arm symbol, region number, and segment number within the region.
+For example, the entry 6p21.3 means that we are talking about chromosome 6 of the 6th pair, its short arm, region 21, segment 3.
+There are also additional symbols, in particular pter - the end of the short arm, qter - the end of the long arm.

-The cytogenetic research method allows to detect deletions and other changes in chromosomes only in the size of approximately 1 million bases (nucleotides).
+The cytogenetic method of research allows detection of deletions and other changes in chromosomes only of approximately 1 million bases (nucleotides) in size.